You will find your stay at the exclusive Pinnacle Cottages provides the perfect location for your Glacier National Park

 Click on any photo to the right to see an enlarged version.

 The townsite of St. Mary is very small but has several restaurants and shops.
 Johnson’s has family style dining and their specialty is fresh made bread.
 Park Cafe is a small cafe serving American fare.
 Both of these restaurants have moderately priced, but delicious food and also can make up a hiker lunch with advance notice.

 In the small town of Babb, which is just 10 minutes north of St. Mary there are a few restaurants with everything from huge Montana-sized steaks to family style meals.

-Once inside the National Park, Rising Sun is just 6 miles from the cottages.
+Once inside the National Park, Rising Sun is just 6 miles from the entrance.
 The Two Dog Flats Grill is open for breakfast, lunch and dinner.
 Just north, about a 20 minute drive, is the historic Many Glacier Hotel.
 The dining room there is a fun experience with spectacular views of glacier carved valleys, glaciers and Swiftcurrent Lake.
 One mile from Many Glacier hotel is the Swiftcurrent Motor Inn that has pizza and pasta.

 Whether you’re hiking or driving in Glacier National Park, wildlife viewing opportunities abound.
 Glacier is famous for it’s unique wildlife habitat and most of the park is a wilderness park which provides thousands of acres of undisturbed habitat.
 Grizzlies, moose, mountain sheep and goats, elk mountain lion and many other animals may be spotted throughout Glacier.